 3. ESTIMATE SETUP

 Typically, projects start with a proposal for the client that can later become the foundation for project contract and budget.
 To save time and prevent double-entry, Core allows you to create estimates and then convert approved estimates into internal budgets.
 You can do so from the Estimates screen.
-Check the Core Help for details on creating estimates.
+Check the Help Guide for details on creating estimates.

 You can also use this estimate to create manual invoices for approved vendor time and expenses.